Pros and Cons of 529 Plans: Is a 529 Right for Your Education Savings?

 Let’s look at 529 plans’ pros and cons, starting with their advantages.

-In most cases, states exclude qualified 529 plan distributions from taxable income, and many states offer a state income tax deduction or state income tax credit for 529 plan contributions.
-529 plans are the only college savings plans to offer state tax benefits.
+In most cases, states exclude qualified 529 plan distributions from taxable income, and many offer a state income tax deduction or credit for 529 plan contributions.
+529 plans are the only college savings plans to offer state tax deductions and credits.

-States may have residency requirements for tax benefits, but families are not restricted to their home state’s plan.
-An exception maybe if they are using a prepaid tuition plan.
+States may have residency requirements for tax breaks, but families are not restricted to their home state’s plan.
+An exception may be if they are using a prepaid tuition plan.

 Low Maintenance